 - a.
 A teacher, administrator or other school employee designated by an administrator may search the person of any student, the personal effects in the student's possession, or the student's automobile parked on school grounds, under any of the following circumstances: - i.
 The search is made in connection with a lawful arrest. - ii.
 The search is made with the voluntary consent of the student. - iii.
 The search is conducted on the reasonable suspicion that the student is engaged in an activity which violates a law or published school district rule, regulation or policy or that the student is carrying, concealing or sequestering material the possession of which is prohibited by law or by published school district rule, regulation or policy. - 1.
 If the search is made with the consent of the student, there should be a witness to the obtaining of the consent and to the search. - 2.
 The teacher, administrator, or other designated school employee making the search shall be of the same sex as the student searched, unless the need for an immediate search requires a search by a teacher, administrator or school employee of the other sex.
-When someone of a different sex than thestudent searched makes the search, there should be a witness to the search. - 3.
+When someone of a different sex than the student searched makes the search, there should be a witness to the search. - 3.
 The search of a desk or locker assigned to a student may be done at any time pursuant to either of the following rules: - a.
 The search is made to maintain discipline and protect the students from the introduction into the school of offensive or undesirable materials, or - b.
 The search is made on the reasonable suspicion that the student is engaged in an activity which violates a law or a published school district rule, regulation or policy or that the student is using the school property in the form of a locker or desk for illegal or wrongful purposes or to sequester material the possession of which is prohibited by law or by published school district rule, regulation or policy. - c.
-In all other cases, a search warrant should be obtained before a search is conducted. - 4.
-Reasonable Suspicion - a.
-In those cases requiring a reasonable suspicion as the basis for the search, the school official or employee authorizing the search shall have a reasonable suspicion that the fruits or implements of a crime or unlawful act will be found, or that a weapon or other material the possession of which is prohibited by law or by school district rules, regulations or policies will be found. - b.
-A reasonable suspicion is a subjective, good faith belief supported by objective facts, which may include, but are not limited to, the student's age, history and record in the school, the reliability of the information giving rise to the suspicion and the seriousness and prevalence of the problem in the school.
+In all other cases, a search warrant should be obtained before a search is conducted.